microsoft/CameraTraps/PytorchWildlife/models/detection/herdnet/Herdnet.md

 ## License

-Refer to the repository [link](https://github.com/Alexandre-Delplanque/HerdNet.git) for licensing information. # TODO: Verify this
+Refer to the repository [link](https://github.com/Alexandre-Delplanque/HerdNet.git) for licensing information.